dojo/docs/dojox/data/GoogleSearchStore.rst

       ];

       function init() {
-         //Link button to search, where search text is drawn from the input box.
+         // Link button to search, where search text is drawn from the input box.

-         //Had to resize the grids on selection of tabs, otherwise they wouldn't always display. function resizeGrids() {
+         // Had to resize the grids on selection of tabs, otherwise they wouldn't always display. function resizeGrids() {
            dijit.byId("webGrid").resize();
            dijit.byId("newsGrid").resize();